Design and Build Cloud Servers for Performance

-Performance Cloud Servers
+General Purpose Cloud Servers

 Architecting in the cloud is about distributing the load (work) across multiple nodes to increase performance and allow for quick horizontal scalability (scaling by adding more servers) when additional power is needed.
 Using multi-node architecture will noticeably boost performance compared to reaching maximum capacity on a single server.